Ireland

 Alchemilla mollis

-Lady's mantle naturally grows in mountain pastures and meadows, and in mixed forests.
-It is ornamental both in leaf and flower.
-The leaves have fine hairs, giving the plant a velvety character.
-It is a perennial sought after by ancient alchemists for the dew drops that appear in the leaf fans.
-Valuable for florists for its abundance of tiny greenish-yellow flowers.
-Important in beds for its ground-covering nature.
-It lasts 10 days in a vase.
+Lady's mantle naturally grows on mountain pastures and meadows and in mixed forests.
+It is ornamental in both leaf and flower.
+The leaves have fine hairs giving the plant a velvety character.
+It is a perennial sought after by ancient alchemists for the drops of dew that appear in the pleated leaves.
+Valuable for florists for its multitude of tiny greenish-yellow flowers.
+Important in flower beds for its ground-covering character.
+Lasts 10 days in a vase.

 Sold Out